AlexeyRudkovskiy/AlexeyRudkovskiy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on one more admin's dashboard for Laravel projects
+- 🔭 I’m currently working on another admin panel for Laravel projects.
 <!--
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...